 ‘‘Someone will fix’’ said Jamla sternly from behind her veil.
 “I will be in my office Mr. Lie-ton.
 Enjoy your first day at T.L.I’’.
 Turning on her heels, she swished out of the room, her black abayha trailing behind her.

 Standing alone in my new surroundings, the fear truly began to kick in.
 In just under an hour I’d be giving my first class as an English teacher, only a few weeks after getting my TEFL certificate.
 Perhaps unsurprisingly, landing a job at this poor excuse of a school had been a piece of cake.
 But since signing on the dotted line I’d received no brief nor training; not a word on any cultural sensitivities I might face as an instructor in an Islamic environment.

-Once inside the library it rapidly became clear there was nothing worth guarding anyway.
+Once inside the library it rapidly became clear there wasn’t actually anything worth guarding.
 There may have been hundreds of books but most of them were in tatters, had pages missing or were just downright irrelevant.
 For every fifty titles such as The Art of Sewing or Historical Stamps of Oman, you might stumble across a book of grammar exercises or a vocab pack about transport.
 It was slim pickings.